+biother beginning determining the actual and the second program costs.
 AAHA is concerned that the actual eligibility standard included in your legislation may be too stringent.
 Virtually all insurance companies using functional criteria require persons to be disabled in three or more ADLs to qualify for nursing home benefits.
 In addition, most ADL index measures consider disabilities in two or less ADLs to represent moderate impairment and three or more ADLs to reflect severe impairment.
 Yet your legislation defines moderate impairment as limitations in three or more ADLs and requires this disability level to access home and community-based supports as well as nursing home services.
 This standard will effectively prevent many individuals from qualifying for federal home care benefits until they are nursing home eligible.
-As such, though we believe your legislation has tremendous potential to increase the linkages between supportive service providers and conier benefits are appropriated that the ADL eligibility standard senior housing facilities, we also are convinced that the ADL eligibility standard, as proposed, will undermine this great potential.
+As such, though we believe your legislation has tremendous potential to increase the linkages between supportive service providers and senior housing facilities, we also are convinced that the ADL eligibility standard, as proposed, will undermine this great potential.

+as proposed, will undermine this great potential.
 To render a more meaningful home care and supportive service benefit, AAHA strongly urges the Committee to consider reducing the eligibility standard from three ADL dependencies to two.
 Since we assume that part of your intent is to ensure the provision of long-term care services in the most appropriate setting, and to prevent costly and premature institutionalization, we submit that our proposed modification is in keeping with this intent.

-AAHA also assumes that the home care eligibility standard of three ADI, dependencies is intended to control the costs of a federal home care program.
+AAHA also assumes that the home care eligibility standard of three ADL dependencies is intended to control the costs of a federal home care program.
 Recognizing the need to control total long-term care program costs, AAHA proposes as an alternative benefit package which could increase the amount of funding available for the moderately impaired, helping more elderly individuals to remain at home and creating potential savings by delaying or eliminating nursing home placement.
 AAHA's recommendation for financing additional supportive service benefits within the proposed program budget of \$45 billion originates from our recommendation that public sector benefits be reserved for the most needy.